Children and Family Treatment and Support Services/Home and Community Based Services

 To request technical assistance, or register to attend a monthly webinar, contact BH.Transition@health.ny.gov

-Beginning July 1, 2018, providers must be designated through this process to provide newly aligned Children's SPA/HCBS services under the NYS Medicaid program (both fee-for-service Medicaid and Medicaid Managed Care):
+Providers must be designated through this process to provide Children's CFTSS and/or HCBS services under the NYS Medicaid program (both fee-for-service Medicaid and Medicaid Managed Care):

-Children and Family Treatment and Support Services: Other Licensed Practitioner, Crisis Intervention, Community Psychiatric Supports and Treatment, Psychosocial Rehabilitation, Family Peer Support Services, Youth Peer Support and Training
+Children and Family Treatment and Support Services (CFTSS) include Other Licensed Practitioner, Crisis Intervention, Community Psychiatric Supports and Treatment, Psychosocial Rehabilitation, Family Peer Support Services, Youth Peer Support.

 This application requires providers to have: